 Although SWIFT is related to Treasury transactions when it is established with the broad message system it provides, it has been developing gradually and serves many sectors today.
 Some of these sectors are:

 Transaction Screening Service of Sanction Scanner includes Swift transaction formats.
-Thus, businesses can implement sanctions, PEP, and adverse media control to their customers in the money transfer and payment transactions they mediate.
+Thus, businesses can implement sanctions, PEP, and adverse media control to their customers in the money transfer and payment transactions they mediate, and they can reduce financial crime risks.
 All control processes take place automatically in seconds with API integration.
-Sanction Scanner's AML database consists of sanction, PEP, and Adverse Media data from more than two hundred countries and is always in real-time.
+Sanction Scanner's Anti-Money Laundering database consists of sanction, Political Exposed People, and Adverse Media data from more than two hundred countries, and Sanction and PEP Screening is always in real-time.
+With AML Screening Software and Transaction Screening, businesses can both reduce their AML risks and adhere to money laundering regulations.

 Contact us for information about our cost-effective "Transaction Screening Service".